AbdullahM1234/VATTOTech/README.md

 1) First, you need to open up IntelliJ and run it as administrator
 2) On the left side, click on the folder icon to navigate to the file path, File/src/main/java/InventoryGUI
 3) In the project panel on the left side, click on the folder icon to navigate to the file path, File/src/main/java/InventoryGUI
-4) After a couple of seconds, the application should start executing and will display a menu with all the options in the command line
+4) The application should start executing and open up a new window with the Inventory Management options.